New Form 1099-NEC

 What is nonemployee compensation?

-The IRS defines nonemployee compensation (NEC) in the 2019 Instructions for Form 1099-MISC.
+The IRS defines nonemployee compensation (NEC) in the 2020 Instructions for Forms 1099-MISC and 1099-NEC.
 If the following four conditions are met, you must generally report a payment as NEC.

 - You made the payment to someone who is not your employee.